 Whether you reach out via email, phone, or through a personal connection, it’s all about creating value when soliciting corporate sponsorships.
 Lead with your mission, create an emotional connection, and emphasize the value a corporation stands to gain by partnering with your nonprofit.

 When hosting a fundraiser online, make sure to communicate the benefits and perks of sponsorships in the virtual world.
-The biggest message to communicate is the brand visibility the sponsor will receive during a hybrid event via your fundraising software and in your other promotion channels (social media, website, email, etc).
+Specifically, explain the brand visibility the sponsor will receive during a hybrid event via your marketing channels (social media, website, email, etc.).

 3. Build your hybrid toolkit

 Choosing the right solutions for your toolkit will help make your event a success.
-Beyond your mobile bidding and event management software, it’s important to think about the actual auction item packages (if applicable), marketing, donor management, and other elements that are part of the mix.
+Beyond having event management tools, it’s important to think about how you’ll facilitate and organize item procurement (if applicable), marketing, donor management, and other elements that are part of running a successful hybrid event.
+An all-in-one fundraising platform will give you access to everything you need to keep donor engagement high and build a quality event experience.

 4. Promote your event and explain how it works

 For your hybrid event to succeed, it has to stand out online.
 Donors need to know about your event, how to sign up, and what to expect on the big day.
-Get them excited with promotions via email, social media, and peer-to-peer tactics.
+Create buzz with a multichannel marketing plan that leverages email, social media, and peer-to-peer tactics.

-When supporters have the choice between attending your event either in-person or virtual, more explanation and communication will be necessary to leave little room for confusion.
+When supporters have the choice between attending your event either in person or virtually, more explanation and communication will be necessary to leave little room for confusion.
 You know your donor landscape, so get creative in the different ways to grab their attention online and clearly explain how the event will work!

 5. Develop engagement strategies in advance

 Reaching people, capturing their attention, and inspiring them to give is key to event success.
-Leveraging diverse virtual event strategies can differentiate you and make your mission stand out to remote donors as well as in-person donors.
-Peer-to-peer fundraising tactics and the ideas listed above are great examples to keep in mind.
+Leverage diverse virtual engagement strategies, like live chat and breakout rooms, to make your mission stand out to remote donors.
+Plus, mobile fundraising tools can make the donor experience more engaging and accessible for all of your supporters.

 6. Use gamification tactics during the event